CloudDevDan/app-modernization-markmap/README.md

 ### 🔎 App Modernization vs CAF vs WAF – How They Fit Together

-Yes – the **App Modernization Framework** is part of Microsoft's broader **Cloud Adoption Framework (CAF)**.
+Yes – the **App Modernization Guidance for Azure** is part of Microsoft's broader **Cloud Adoption Framework (CAF)**.
 Here's how it all fits:

 - 🧭 **CAF (Cloud Adoption Framework)** is Microsoft's main playbook for adopting Azure.
 It covers everything from strategy and planning to governance, security, and operations.
 One of its key stages is **Modernize**, where app modernization lives.

-- 🏗️ The **App Modernization Framework** is the **detailed guidance that supports that Modernize phase**.
+- 🏗️ The **App Modernization Guidance for Azure** is the **detailed guidance that supports that Modernize phase**.
 It provides the step-by-step advice, tools, best practices, and platform options to modernise legacy applications – from .NET to SAP – using Azure services.

 - 🧱 **WAF (Well-Architected Framework)** is different – it’s all about **technical quality**.
 It helps you design and run workloads that are secure, reliable, cost-optimised, performant, and operationally excellent.
 You can apply WAF principles **during and after modernization**.